 Burning man; a non-native’s guide to the city in the dust.

 If you’ve never heard of Burning Man before then you may be in for an interesting read.
-I’ll confess; until approximately this time last year I’d never heard of it either.
+I’ll confess; until approximately this time last year, I’d never heard of it either.
 However, it’s now somewhere that’s firmly planted on my travel wishlist.

 I remember where I was when I first stumbled across a picture of an alien-like cityscape in the middle of the Nevada desert on Instagram.
 I was sitting in the bathroom of a cottage in the Lake District, scrolling absently whilst waiting for the shower to heat up.

 Curious, I dug deeper into the #burningman hashtag to discover a world I’d never heard of before.
-Burning Man is a week-long festival type experience that comes together once a year in the middle of the Black Rock desert, in northwest Nevada in the USA.
+Burning Man is a week-long community experience that comes together once a year in the middle of the Black Rock desert, in northwest Nevada in the USA.

 Rather than being a music event like those we have in Britain, it’s a gathering of people and cultures, celebrates creativity, freedom of expression and a sense of human community on a scale like no other.

 Blackrock City, the self-named, temporary location that Burning Man attendees literally build from scratch, exists solely in the space and time of the community’s week-long event.
 Calling it an event seems trite when the participants physically construct a metropolis from the ground up.